rust-lang/impl-trait-utils/README.md

 Implementers of the trait can choose to implement the variant instead of the original trait.
 The macro creates a blanket impl which ensures that any type which implements the variant also implements the original trait.

-## `trait_transformer`

-`trait_transformer` does the same thing as `trait_variant`, but using experimental nightly-only syntax that depends on the `return_type_notation` feature.
-It may be used to experiment with new kinds of trait transformations in the future.

 #### License and usage notes

 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE) or